Disaster ReliefTransformed People, Transforming Our World

 “Disasters in the recent past have shown that most people, when they are not hurt themselves, want to volunteer and help others.
 But without proper training, they can expose themselves to potential injury and even death.
 To take just one example, do you know how to recognize the danger of downed power lines?
 Basic training in disaster survival and rescue skills improves the ability of citizens to survive and take care of others less fortunate until professional responders arrive.”
 Encinitas CERT

-• CERT Community Emergency Response Team
+• CERT Community Emergency Response Teams for various cities.

-Emergency Volunteer Training Offered
+CERT Carlsbad Emergency Volunteer Training Offered

 City of Carlsbad residents interested in joining the Community Emergency Response Team can now sign up online.
 CERT volunteers provide emergency preparedness and response assistance to their neighbors and community.
 Volunteers receive 24 hours of free training, including fire safety, disaster medical operations, and light search and rescue.